JosephCottam/AbstractRendering/java/README.md

 The source code (found in app/ar/SimpleApp.jar) provides documented example of how to use Abstract Rendering through the provided swing panel or to produce images directly.

-For a more interactive demo, run "java -jar ARApp.jar".
+For a more interactive demo, run "java -cp ARApp.jar:AR.jar:lib/* ar.app.ARApp".
 This application presents a number of preset datasets/treatments in the drop-down box.
 Shifting between datasets results in a full rendering, but only shifting between a treatments results in partial re-rendering (just re-executing the transfer function).

-Pan is done with Drag.
-Zoom is done with Shift+Drag.
-Triple-click on the main plot area to zoom-extents.

-For a more full-featured application execute "java -jar ARApp.jar -ext".
+For a more full-featured application execute "java -cp ARApp.jar:AR.jar:lib/* ar.app.ARApp -ext".
 This application allows exploration of your own data and various treatments.
 However, there are combinations that will not work (for example, glyph-parallel rendering requires a list-based glyph container type).
 No effort is made to